PSI-edu/CitSci-Mappers/README.md

 Start the docker container using

-`docker-compose build --no-cache; docker-compose up --no-build`
+`docker-compose build --no-cache; docker-compose up -d --no-build; docker-compose exec api composer install`

 With docker, it is running a build of the app, and a build of the api, so you'll need to rerun that container to see changes made in vue if you use the docker container version of the Vue app.